LucienCH/LucienCH/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Embeded Linux for soft real time operating systems
+- 🔭 I’m currently looking for a job

 <!--
 **LucienCH/LucienCH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.